KoruptTinker/DollarBot/INSTALL.md

 5. In the Telegram app, search for your newly created bot by entering your UNIQUE username and open the bot you created.

 6. Now, on Telegram, enter the "/start" or "menu" command, and you are all set to track your expenses!

-### Run Automatically at Startup

-To run the script automatically at startup / reboot, simply add the `.run_forever.sh` script to your `.bashrc` file, which executes whenever you reboot your system.
-<a href="https://stackoverflow.com/questions/49083789/how-to-add-new-line-in-bashrc-file-in-ubuntu">Click here for help adding to .bashrc files.</a>